 The following are examples of some ABLES reports:

-ABLES assists the student support group (which includes the class teacher and the parent/carer) to set learning goals to be included in a teaching and learning plan.
+ABLES assists the student support group (which includes the class teacher and the parent or carer) to set learning goals to be included in a teaching and learning plan.

 The outcome of the ABLES assessment tools provides the teacher with achievement advice that will assist to identify the most appropriate curriculum and outcome targets for the student that align with the Victorian curriculum.
 While many students with disabilities can engage with the Victorian curriculum provided reasonable adjustments are made, additional curriculum materials may be required for students with a significant intellectual disability.
 The ‘Towards foundation level’ materials provide this cohort of students with access to content that supports their progress towards the learning described at Foundation level.